 But we have students and staffers living with essential workers, and I worried that we would have to recast the play multiple times as actors went back into quarantine.
-My plan was to put 14 actors in a play that I knew I could do with 11, but I would take more to have understudies.
+My plan was to put 14 actors in a play that I knew I could do with 11, in a pinch, but I would take more to have understudies.
 That felt horrible, like overbooking an airplane.
-I was adding staff to be on stand-by for when directors went back into quarantine.
+I was adding staff to be on standby for when directors went back into quarantine.

+Then the tour venues started to cancel, and some might close permanently.
 My initial plan of assuming we are small and nibble, so we could "figure out a way" started to look dangerous, and I feared you guys would have yet another fun, exciting thing that you were looking forward to taken away at the last minute.
 I didn't want to add another thing to that long list.

-And none of this begins to examine the health risk, which is not yet fully known.
+And none of this begins to examine the health risk, which is not fully known yet.
 Several of us live with or are immune-compromised.
-This virus is most often spread by the asymptomatic, so I know the cute purple no-touch thermometers that I bought for each bus won't actually keep the virus out.
+I happen to fall into both of those categories.
+I am immune-compromised and I live with my mother who is 81 and healthy, and I intend to keep her that way.
+I starting looking for another director so that I could keep you guys outside.
+But that wouldn't prevent others from falling ill, and this virus is most often spread by the asymptomatic.
 My conscience cannot cope with the idea I endangered someone's health in a serious way, and that is a very real possibility.